agache41/pipes/README.md

 the more complex and difficult to maintain the code becomes.
 On the other side when using annotation as a function (or a functional operator) the interaction only occurs between the two neighboring functions.
 This is just like using functional methods chaining to a Stream.
-And this proves to be much easily to control.
-Testing can be done in isolation and most notably, annotations can be easily reused.
+And this proves to be easily to control.
+Testing can be done in isolation and most notably, annotations can be everywhere reused.
 This degree of flexibility plays a key role when designing complex ORM solution and is actually the main reason behind this library.

 The library contains already defined annotation that can be used for CSV and Excel file parsing.